CompleteBlenderCreator/05-Animated-Lamp-Original/readme.md

 * Understand that we use this mode to test our models movement.
 * Know that this the best mode to be in to parent mesh objects to individual bones. and to make alterations.

+# Rest Position and Pose Position
+* Understand the differences between rest position and pose position.
+* You can see the rest position when in edit mode.
+* How to clear the pose back to the rest state.

 ---